 And the City can’t rely on the third liability defence, since there is no applicable provincial minimum standard it can say was complied with.

-A fourth defence the City might try to advance is that the road is in fact just fine, despite falling “well below” the standard, since that particular standard isn’t one they were required to comply with in the first place.
+A fourth defence the City might try to advance is that the road is in fact just fine, despite falling “well below” the standard, since that particular standard isn’t one they were required to comply with within the first place.
 In one sense, this is true: this is not a legislated standard in Ontario.
 However, when considering what is “reasonable in the circumstances,” the analysis does not stop at legislated standards: courts will look to a broad range of factors to define the standard of care expected of municipalities, and it seems likely that actual (or constructive) knowledge of a potential problem this significant would require a reasonable municipality to take some action to address it, or to at least investigate further – particularly when corroborated by data the City had about collision frequency and types on the Redhill.

 So we can’t say for certain that this report is a game-changer for the City’s liability for crashes on the Red Hill, but it sure doesn’t look great.

 Okay, so maybe the City screwed up.
 But that shouldn’t get the bad drivers off the hook!